 It is essential that you prepare yourself before this journey by having an open and without prejudices.

-Our wish here is to provide you with that help you understand the nature of things.
-Thereupon, it is entirely upon every reader and of intellect to make his or her own mind up.
+Our wish here is to provide you with facts that could help you understand the nature of things.
+Thereupon, it is entirely upon every reader and anyone of intellect to make his or her own mind up.

 Let the journey commence.